 Little Lost Creations may earn a commission for purchases made after clicking links on this page. my full disclosure can be read here.

-Now that you are all set up for those cute little baby chicks it is time to pick out the breed you want.
+Now that you are all set up for those cute little baby chicks it is time to pick out which breed is right for you.
 First, where do you find them?
 There are many farm stores and pet stores that carry them.
 You can also order them online.
 It is my experience if you order them online look for a reputable hatchery.

 Which breed is right for you?